MonikaPich/analysis/Power BI/README.md

 The data was pre-filtered using SQL in the database, then developed in Power Query and presented in graphs in Power BI.

-### Raport no 2 - raport on the sale of apartments
+### Raport no 2 - report on the sale of apartments

 * [my first power BI report](raport_on_the_sale_of_apartments1.pbix)